 Realistic stochastic modelling of the recovery fraction is a subject of current research.
+See [21] for a detailed study of bond recovery in the US market.

 Given the principle of a fair distribution of the liquidation value, the secondary question arises of how the firm's outstanding bonds, comprising various maturities, seniority and coupon rates, are to be compared and then valued after default.
 The various mechanisms we now discuss are in essence different mathematical answers to the question how to assign a fair value to each possible bond, given that the overall recovery fraction is R. In some circumstances, for example when the pre-default values of bonds are near par, the differences between methods will not be great.
 In other cases, for example, when coupon rates of different bonds are quite different, the different mechanisms lead to quite different results.